v0ss3n/midimadness/_posts/2024-10-1-building-the-pcb.md

 ![](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fimg1.findic.com%2Fl7805cv-lqh79iwS-nqQd1DdEZ.jpg&f=1&nofb=1&ipt=09f2032b5704363f02a28078949b79d27367e25dc592a43ab85a6b1905bb8dc3)

-The voltage regulator is type L780SCV and we place it on the location where the diode was supposted to be soldered in on location D1.
+The voltage regulator is type L780SCV and we place it on the location where the diode was supposed to be soldered in on location D1.
 Position the regulator with the flat side towards the microcontroller.
 The outer two legs should now be soldered each in a round pad on the PCB, and the middle leg of the regulator is soldered to the outside of the potentiometer next to it.

 ![]({{ site.baseurl }}/assets/images/midi-regulator.jpg)